pycabook/pycabook/manuscript/part_1_tools/chapter_03_mocks.md

 As you can see the class is extremely simple, and the tests are straightforward.
 So far I didn't add anything new to what we discussed in the previous chapter.

-Now I want the `get_info()` function to return a tuple with the file name, the original path the class was instantiated with, and the absolute path of the file.
+Now I want the method `get_info()` to return a tuple with the file name, the original path the class was instantiated with, and the absolute path of the file.
 Pretending we are in the `/some/absolute/path` directory, the class should work as shown here

 ``` python
 >>> fi = FileInfo('../book_list.txt')